ashking25/Pawprints/README.md

 # Pawprints
-Computer Vision project to classify animals based on pawprints
+Computer Vision project to identify animals based on pawprints